Free Legal Assistance for Survivors

 Additional Information

 Legal Advocacy services empower survivors through the criminal court process can also and provide information on the various civil protection orders available.
 They are here to explain your rights as a crime victim, support you through the process, or seek formal legal protection.
+Learn more about your rights as a crime victim here.

 If you are seeking formal legal protection from your partner’s abuse, advocates can help you apply for a Civil Order for Protection to prevent your partner from directly or indirectly contacting, harassing, stalking, or abusing you.